Blog/Quality Assurance

 Web accessibility refers to creating websites and applications that everyone can use, including people with disabilities.
 This means users with motor, vision, or hearing impairments, as well as those with temporary disabilities, like users with a broken arm or in a noisy environment.

-The main goal of web accessibility is to remove barriers so that all users can interact with web content.
+The main goal of web accessibility is to remove barriers so that all users, including those with visual impairment, can interact with web content.
 Web accessibility can be achieved by following accessibility guidelines, like the Web Content Accessibility Guidelines (WCAG) which consist of four key recommendations.
 According to these guidelines, digital content should be:

 • Perceivable.
 The information and components on a website should be presented in such a way that all users can understand the information provided.
 This principle states that alternative text should be provided for images, captions should be available for multimedia content, and the text displayed should be clearly visible.